dlvr/rancher-salt/README.md

 `sudo salt-call rancher.upgrade website nginx confirm/rollback`

 NOTE: the upgrade tag will default to `:latest` unless specified when calling the upgrade.
 Like so:
-`sudo salt-call rancher upgrade website nginx 1.12`
+`sudo salt-call rancher.upgrade website nginx 1.12`
 This can be helpful when trying to control versioning in critical environments without needing to change the docker-compose.yml everytime.
 Just change the tag to the variable `{{ config.tag }}` for it to be mapped.